 Check the website’s privacy policy.

-Reading the privacy policy list may sound a bit time-consuming as a customer, but if you want to get assured of your data safety, you must read the privacy policy.
+Reading the privacy policy list may sound a bit time-consuming as a customer, but if you want to be assured of your data safety, you must read the privacy policy.

 A privacy policy is a list of rules and regulations that all websites (especially eCommerce) must comply with to maintain authenticity and customer trust.